rjfarmer/gfort2py/README.md

 # gfort2py
 Library to allow calling fortran code from python.
-Requires gfortran>=5.3.1 && gfortran < 8.0
+Requires gfortran>=5.3.1, Works with both python 2.7 and python 3.*

 Current stable version is 1.1.0